ShursK/ClatScope/README.md

 **CLATSOPE NOW HAS A GUI!
 CHECK THE RELEASES SECTION FOR THE UPDATED VERSION + THE GUI VERSION**

 ClatScope Info Tool – A versatile OSINT utility for retrieving geolocation, DNS, WHOIS, phone, email, usernames, person related data, password strength, data breach information and more.
-Perfect for investigators, pentesters, or anyone looking for a quick reconnaissance script. **This script requires API keys (Google Custom Search, OpenAI, Perplexity, Have I Been Pwned, Botometer, Hunter, Castrick).
+Perfect for investigators, pentesters, or anyone looking for a quick reconnaissance script. **This script requires API keys for some functions (Google Custom Search, OpenAI, Perplexity, Have I Been Pwned, Botometer, Hunter, Castrick).
 If you do not want to set up your own API keys, below there is a subscription service.
 Otherwise, you are free to use this script as you see fit.**

 Command Line Interface Version: